openvinotoolkit/datumaro/site/content/en/docs/formats/mpii.md

 ## Import MPII Human Pose Dataset

-The original MPII Human Pose Dataset has `MATLAB` annotation files.
+The original MPII Human Pose Dataset has MATLAB annotation files.
 Datumaro does not support these files.
-Instead, `JSON` and `NUMPY` files are supported.
+Instead, JSON and NUMPY files are supported.

-A Datumaro project with a MPII Human Pose Dataset source can be created in the following way:
+A Datumaro project with an MPII Human Pose Dataset source can be created in the following way:

 ```bash